NFT Metadata: What and Where Is It?

 NFT metadata is frequently misunderstood – let’s change that!

-Art, music, videos, fashion, pets, homes, cars, land, PFPs – quite simply, if it can be digital, it can be an NFT.
+Art, music, videos, fashion, pets, homes, cars, land, PFPs – quite simply, if it can be digital, it can be an Non Fungible Token (NFT).

 Beyond their specific use cases, non-fungible tokens are simply media files that have been tokenized, and linked with the blockchain.
 Yet the composition of NFTs – namely, their different components and where each one lives – is often misunderstood.
-This makes it difficult for users to properly assess what they are buying when they purchase a non-fungible, or even really understand their own collection.
+This makes it difficult for users to properly assess what they are buying when they purchase a non-fungible token.

-In this article, we’ll explain why the art for your NFT is probably not on the blockchain, where the files are being stored and the consequences this has both for you and the space as a whole.
+But in fact, the art for your NFT is probably not on the blockchain.
+So where the files are being stored?
+Let’s explore the consequences of where your NFT metadata is stored for you and the space as a whole.

 NFTs and Metadata: Two Different Things